This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

 You can connect the Amazfit Verge into a computer as a USB mass storage, which can be more appealing than the onboard Wi-Fi.

-Overall, the Amazfit Verge is on the verge of being the very best smartwatch in the segment.
-With all of its positives and negatives, the Amazfit Verge seems like an alternative worthy of your cost.
+Overall, the Amazfit Verge is on the verge of being the best smartwatch in the segment.
+With all its positives and negatives, the Amazfit Verge seems like an alternative worth your cost.